-Apple iPads are a new class of tablet computer that offers various emerging applications and uses.
-Because they differ in significant ways from previous personal computing technologies, Mount Holyoke’s support for iPads likewise differs from its support for standard laptop and desktop computers.
-As with support for all computing technology on campus, this support will evolve over time as the iPad and its common usage evolves.
+Apple iPads and other tablets are a new class of tablet computer that offers various emerging applications and uses.
+Because they differ in significant ways from previous personal computing technologies, Mount Holyoke’s support for iPads/Tablets likewise differs from its support for standard laptop and desktop computers.
+As with support for all computing technology on campus, this support will evolve over time as the iPad/Tablet and its common usage evolves.

-- iPads are not currently part of the LITS supported hardware standards, which means that support staff are not able to fix or diagnose hardware problems with iPads.
+- iPads/Tablets are not currently part of the LITS supported hardware standards, which means that support staff are not able to fix or diagnose hardware problems with iPads.

-- Any use of iPads must comply with MHC Campus Policies and Procedures.
+- Any use of iPads/Tablets must comply with MHC Campus Policies and Procedures.

-- The ability to project iPad displays using campus projectors is dependent on the application used and available adapters and cannot be assured in all cases.
-It is highly recommended that any intended use of iPads with projectors be tested in advance with the appropriate hardware.
+- The ability to project iPad/Tablet displays using campus projectors is dependent on the application used and available adapters and cannot be assured in all cases.
+It is highly recommended that any intended use of iPads/Tablets with projectors be tested in advance with the appropriate hardware.

-- Depending on the model, iPads can access the Internet in one of two ways.
-One way is through standard Wi-Fi service only (the iPad Wi-Fi model), and the other is by using a combination of Wi-Fi and the same high speed mobile networks used by smartphones (the iPad Wi-fi + 3G model).
-As is the case with smartphones, the latter iPad 3G model typically comes bundled with a monthly contract for mobile data services.
+- Depending on the model, iPads/Tablets can access the Internet in one of two ways.
+One way is through standard Wi-Fi service only (the iPad/Tablet Wi-Fi model), and the other is by using a combination of Wi-Fi and the same high speed mobile networks used by smartphones (the iPad/Tablet Wi-fi + 3G model).
+As is the case with smartphones, the latter iPad/Tablet 3G model typically comes bundled with a monthly contract for mobile data services.

-- Currently, the College will reimburse the cost of an iPad ONLY for faculty using either the individual faculty member's restricted funds or as a direct cost on externally funded grants.
+- Currently, the College will reimburse the cost of an iPad/Tablet ONLY for faculty using either the individual faculty member's restricted funds or as a direct cost on externally funded grants.
 In general, the College will not reimburse data service charges.
-An exception to this policy will be made for externally funded grants for which the use of an iPad or similar device is necessary.
+An exception to this policy will be made for externally funded grants for which the use of an iPad/Tablet or similar device is necessary.
 In that case, data service charges may be counted as a direct charge against the grant for the term of the grant only.
 The use of departmental funds for the purchase of an iPad/Tablet is not permitted without the prior approval of Financial Services.

-- Any iPad purchased by faculty using either their individual restricted funds or as a direct cost on externally funded grants must be asset tagged by LITS and referenced as the property of Mount Holyoke College.
-Please contact the Help Desk (extension 2660) to arrange for asset tagging.
+- Any iPad/Tablet purchased by faculty using either their individual restricted funds or as a direct cost on externally funded grants must be asset tagged by LITS and referenced as the property of Mount Holyoke College.
+Please contact the Help Desk (extension 2600) to arrange for asset tagging.

 - Any exception to the above policy must be reviewed and approved in advance by LITS.